Interview with David Terceiro Nunes Pinheiro (Ministério Público do Estado do Pará (MPPA))

 Ambika Samarthya-Howard: Why would they not want to show the real owner?

-If they can’t go there, they will never know.
-You can’t understand who is working in the area, who is doing all the movements in the area, and who is using it.
-The identification of the service is the main problem of Pará.
+David Terceiro Nunes Pinheiro: It’s quite simple: they can degrade and devastate everything, and the state will never know who is responsible.
+If authorities can’t access these areas, they will never identify the perpetrators.
+It becomes impossible to determine who is operating in the area, who is conducting all the activities there, and who is exploiting the land.
+The identification of those responsible is the main problem in Pará.
 I’m not sure about the rest of Brazil.

-Ambika Samarthya-Howard: Once you understand that there’s a fraud or corruption or something, what’s your role in bringing justice?
+Ambika Samarthya-Howard: Once you understand that there’s fraud or corruption or something, what’s your role in bringing justice?

 Ambika Samarthya-Howard: You bring them in for civil and court cases, you have to show that they’re doing something wrong, that they’re related to the land.
 How does the role of the quilombolas and the Indigenous groups work in terms of collective rights and this process?